yousafkhamza/terraform-alb/README.md

-# Creating VPC and Application Load Balancer using Terraform
+# Creating Application Load Balancer using Terraform

 Terraform is a tool for building infrastructure with various technologies including Amazon AWS, Microsoft Azure, Google Cloud, and vSphere.
-Here is a simple document on how to use Terraform to build an AWS VPC with Subnets, Network ACL for the VPC along with Application load balancer so that gigingeorge.online will go to target group 1 (tg-1) and blog.gigingeorge.online will go to target group 2 (tg-2).
+Here is a simple document on how to use Terraform to build an AWS ALB Application load balancer.

-We will be creating 1 VPC with 3  Public subnet,  Internet Gateway,  Route Tables, 2 Target group,  Autoscaling group and lauch configuration
 ## Features

-- Easy to customise and use as the Terraform modules are created using variables,allowing the module to be customized without altering the module's own source code, and allowing modules to be shared between different configurations.
-- Each subnet CIDR block created  automatically using cidrsubnet Function
+- Easy to customise with just a quick look with terrafrom code
 - AWS informations are defined using tfvars file and can easily changed
 - Project name is appended to the resources that are creating which will make easier to identify the resources.